EmilyRose2001/GEN811_Final_Project/README.md

 #### blast-ncbi-nt.sh
 A tool that will be used further down the pipeline is Blobtools.
 This tool requires a specific input BLAST file format.
 To make this easier, a BLAST script created by Joseph Sveigny was used to BLAST the whole assembly against the nucleotide database.
 This script takes one argument, which is the 'contigs.fasta' file, and outputs a file named 'contigs.fasta.vs.nt.cul5.1e5.megablast.out'.
 #### BWA mem
+BWA mem is a read mapping tool that aligns the short sequences of the forward and reverse reads to a reference genome.
+The input includes the reference genome FASTA file, the forward read FASTQ, and the reverse read FASTQ.
+The reference genome for this project is the 'contigs.fasta' file.
+The output is a SAM file.
+This file contains information on how and where the sequences map to the reference genome.
 #### SAMtools

 #### Bedtools
 #### BlobTools
 #### awk